 Visually, the page breathes more too.
 There's plenty of links to keep avid football-followers busy, but most of them live in a clean, organized list on the right-hand sidebar, so they aren't overwhelming.

 Finally, we can't ignore the Nike shoes all over the page.
-Like it or not, digital advertising is a fact of life today, and most major websites are full of ads.
+Like it or not, digital marketing is a fact of life today, and most major website designs are full of ads.
 It's no surprise that 87% of people say there are more ads than two years ago.
 Certainly they've gotten bolder since 2005.

-- Use bold, high quality imagery on your site to help tell your story and draw attention to important features
+- Use bold, high quality imagery with your website design to help tell your story and draw attention to important features

 - Create a visual hierarchy on your page with open space and larger font sizes, so users know where to look